Breast Enlargement Fat Transfer Surgery (Fat Grafting) Guide

-- Have breasts that are different sizes.
+- Have breasts of different sizes.

 - Wish to have a breast enlargement but do not want synthetic implants.

-- Have had a large reduction in the size and volume of their breasts after weight loss or pregnancy.
+- Have had a reduction in the size and volume of their breasts after weight loss or pregnancy.

 - Are at a stable and healthy weight.